Microsoft Fabric: Capacity Cost Management Part 3, Pause Capacity During Christmas with Azure Logic Apps

 The Solution

 A more practical solution is to automate a daily process to pause and resume our Fabric capacity automatically.
 This can be done by running Azure Management APIs.
 Depending on our expertise, there are several ways to achieve the goal, such as running APIs on running the APIs via PowerShell (scheduling the runs separately), running the APIs via CloudShell, creating a flow in Power Automate, or creating the workflow in Azure Logic Apps.
-I prefer the latter, so it is the method that this blog post explains.
+I prefer the latter, so this blog post explains the method.

 Automating Pause and Resume Fabric Capacity with Azure Logic Apps